 She was nominated by her peers and selected for the award by a committee of Iowa superintendents.
-Iowa’s Administrator of the Year award recipients will be honored at SAI’s Annual Conference next summer.
-She will also represent the state in the National Superintendent of the Year Program® sponsored by AASA, The School Superintendents Association.
+Iowa’s Administrator of the Year award recipients were also honored at SAI’s Annual Conference.
+She will also represent the state in the National Superintendent of the Year Program® sponsored by AASA, the School Superintendents Association.

 Rickey graduated with her Bachelor of Science degree in Psychology, Master of Arts degree in Special Education in 1993 and completed her doctorate in Educational Policy and Leadership Studies in 2005.